behzodfaiziev/net-kit/packages/net-kit/README.md

 **Updating Tokens:**

-- Upon receiving the new tokens, the NetKitManager updates the headers with the new access token.
+- Upon receiving new tokens, NetKitManager updates headers with the new access token.
-- The onTokenRefreshed callback is called with the new tokens, allowing you to store them securely.
+- The onTokenRefreshed callback is called with new tokens, allowing you to store them securely.

 **Retrying the Original Request:**